codelingo/codelingo/README.md

 ## House keeping

 See [here](https://medium.com/@jessemeek/not-learning-the-lingo-how-a-bad-performance-review-gave-birth-to-a-new-start-up-45e36dd997b9#.shv55pite) for the story behind Lingo.
 Please add an issue for any bugs or feature requests.
-Okay, with that out of the way, let's get started.

 ## The Lingo Tool